If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 His name was Stubbs, and he ruled the town of Talkeetna from 1997 until his death in 2017.

-He became the unofficial mayor of the town when disgruntled residents mailed in their votes for him due to a lack of any better human alternatives.
+He became the town’s unofficial mayor when disgruntled residents mailed in their votes for him due to a lack of better human alternatives.

 The record for the world’s longest cat is 48.5 inches.